EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/05-update-multiagentflow-class.md

 In this step, we will define `ReviewsEvent` and `ReviewsCompletedEvent` classes in `multi_agent_workflow.py` to handle events related to the Reviews Agent.
 These event classes allow the workflow to track and manage the execution and completion of the Reviews Agent.

-!!! note "**File location:** `backend/src/agents/multi_agent_workflow.py` (or wherever your workflow/event classes are defined)"
+!!! info "**File location:** `backend/src/agents/multi_agent_workflow.py` (or wherever your workflow/event classes are defined)"

-!!! note "**Purpose:** These classes represent the start and completion of a review agent task, enabling event-driven orchestration in your workflow."
+!!! info "**Purpose:** These classes represent the start and completion of a review agent task, enabling event-driven orchestration in your workflow."

 ```python
 class ReviewsEvent(Event):